Unmasking the Modern-day Pharisee

 However, it is not as easy to recognize them because they are found in what

-appears to be normal congregations, hiding behind iron doors of religious
+appears to be normal Christian congregations, hiding behind iron doors of religious

 traditions and doctrines of men.